-- The cooking method used is one of the most important factors in eating quality and can be used to optimise the performance of a piece of beef. - MSA uses cooking method as part of the grade.
+- The cooking method used is one of the most important factors in eating quality and can be used to optimise the performance of a piece of beef. - MSA uses cooking method eating quality calculations. - MSA provides up to 8 recommended cooking methods for each cut within the carcase